bdwalton/config/README.md

 name to `debian_packages`.
 Similarly, for PIPx (python) packages, add the package name to `pipx_packages`.
-This file takes a package name and an optional comma separated list of dependencies to add to the saem venv on the package.
-Lastly, `npm_packages` is a list of npm javascript packages we like to have.
+This file takes a package name and an optional comma separated list of dependencies to add to the saem venv on the package. `npm_packages` is a list of npm javascript packages we like to have.
+Lastly, `golang_packages` is a list of URLs suitable for use by `go install`.
+They will be installed using `good` so they're isolated from your main GOPATH.
 After updating any of these files, you can re-run `setup-env` to have the packages added appropriately.